 Most of my life, I wanted to be a painter.
 I was an on again/off again college student for years .
 I finally completed a BFA and MFA in Painting.
 Then I decided I wanted to do something else and stumbled on Alison Headley’s “I Like Beads”.
 I admired Alison’s work and enjoyed her wit and honesty.
 Sadly, Ilikebeads.com is no longer online but I found a screenshot on the wayback machine that will give you a feel for it.

-“I Like Beads” inspired me to started playing around with silver, copper, and gemstones.
-Along the way, I collected several hundred jewelry tutorials, magazines, and how-to books.
+“I Like Beads” inspired me to start playing around with silver, copper, and gemstones.
+Along the way, I collected several hundred jewelry tutorials, magazines, links, and how-to books.
 I would flag projects I intended to make and buy the appropriate tools and supplies.

-I did the same with watercolor painting.
+I did the same with watercolor paint.
 Watercolor was never a focus in college.
-I don’t quite understand why it isn’t part of the art school curriculum.
-Maybe there isn’t enough interest or it just isn’t popular?
-In any case, I’ve always been drawn to it, especially botanical style.
-My Mom gave me a membership to Anna Mason’s online school for Christmas and I have a robust collection of watercolor books, dvds, tutorials, and supplies.
+I don’t quite understand why it isn’t part of the art school curriculum?
+I’ve always been drawn to it, especially botanical style.
+My Mom gave me a membership to Anna Mason’s online school for Christmas and I have a robust collection of watercolor books, dvds, tutorials, links, and supplies.

 Finally, I am a participant in Amazon Associates.
 It’s an affiliate advertising program that provides a way for sites to earn fees by linking to products sold on Amazon.com.
 I link to products that relate to my content.